MartinPaulEve/cemmento/README.md

 The default storage engine is the Internet Archive.
 The default redirect engine is hypothes.is.

 #Credits
 Cemmento was written by Martin Paul Eve and Alex Gil.
 It is copyright 2016.
-With thanks to Ben Arminton for a design chat.
+With thanks to Ben Armintor for a design chat.